 Description

 The flowers sit atop strong, upright stems that emerge from lush, bright green foliage, forming an eye-catching display in borders, beds, or large patio containers.
-The intricate blooms of 'Red Fubuki' not only make a bold statement in the garden but also serve as excellent cut flowers, bringing vibrant color and texture into floral arrangements for the home.
+The intricate blooms of 'Red Fubuki' not only make a bold statement in the garden but also serve as excellent cut flowers, bringing vibrant colour and texture into floral arrangements for the home.

 Low-maintenance and easy to grow, this dahlia thrives in well-drained soil enriched with compost or manure and loves a sunny position where it can bask in full light.
 Its robust nature ensures a long flowering season from mid-summer through to the first frost.
 As with most dahlias, regular deadheading encourages continuous blooms, while the tubers can be lifted and stored over winter in colder climates, or left in the ground with proper protection in milder areas.